Skip to content

 Section titled “Current landscape (web‑search‑verified)”

-The 2026 skills ecosystem has three pillars: an open format (SKILL.md plus YAML frontmatter), a handful of public marketplaces, and Anthropic’s official skills repo as the canonical reference implementation.
+The 2026 skills ecosystem has three pillars: an open format (SKILL.md plus YAML frontmatter), a canonical registry plus a handful of public marketplaces, and Anthropic’s official skills repo as the reference implementation.
 All three tools (Claude Code, Codex CLI, Cursor Agents) read the same format from their respective skills directories — you no longer need separate plugin ecosystems per tool.

-Section titled “Skill marketplaces (LobeHub Skills, SkillsMP, SkillHub) in 2026”
+Section titled “Discovery marketplaces (LobeHub Skills, SkillsMP, SkillHub)”

 Anthropic’s official skills (anatomy of SKILL.md)